AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/dispatcher/disp-overview.md

 If the folder however contains multiple, farm specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.

-Copiate il file `conf.dispatcher/virtualhosts/default_virtualhosts.any` da defaultAEM come configurazione del dispatcher Cloud Service in tale posizione.
+Copiate il file `conf.dispatcher/virtualhosts/default_virtualhosts.any` da defaultAEM come configurazione dispatcher di Cloud Service in tale posizione.

 In ciascun file di farm, sostituisci eventuali istruzioni di inclusione di questo tipo: